Resources

 Product Management

-The seminal book in the space has to be Marty Cagan’s Inspired.
+The canonical book in the space is Marty Cagan’s Inspired.
+The canonical newsletter is Lenny’s.

 From the perspective of an investor-founder, Michael Seibel breaks down building products at start ups with great clarity.

-A lot of product training is probably over-priced garbage, Jeff Patton’s course is not, it’s excellent.
+A lot of product training sucks, Jeff Patton’s course does not, it’s great.

 Strategic thinking is key to product management, Good Strategy / Bad Strategy is a defining modern text on the subject.
 Ben Thompson’s Statechery blog and podcast analyzes tech news with a strategic lens.